On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Numerical experiments

 \subsection{A toy example}

-We first show that Algorithm~\ref{alg:hpgnc} can escape from a strong \(\veg\)-1o point that is not a strong* \((\veg, \veh)\)-2o point, and that Algorithm~\ref{alg:pncg} can escape from a weak \(\veg\)-1o point that is not a weak \((\veg, \veh)\)-2o point by using a toy example.
+We first show, using a toy example, that Algorithm~\ref{alg:hpgnc} can escape from a strong \(\veg\)-1o point that is not a strong* \((\veg, \veh)\)-2o point, and that Algorithm~\ref{alg:pncg} can escape from a weak \(\veg\)-1o point that is not a weak \((\veg, \veh)\)-2o point.